 The Shelter-In-Place order, which meant that one had to remain indoors until one was given the all clear signal, was issued because there were hazardous materials burning in the fire and the fumes coming off the fire may have had deadly effects.
 Fortunately, this was not the case and the Shelter-In-Place order was rescinded.

 If your local police and fire department ordered you and your neighbors to Shelter-In-Place, would you know what to do?
 Would you be prepared?
 Would you survive?

-Although many large businesses, government offices and schools are routinely performing Shelter-In-Place drills, many small businesses and home businesses have not prepared for the possibility of a terrorist chemical attack or an industrial accident that could cause you to die if you leave the safety and confines of your home or business.
+Although many large businesses, government offices, and schools are routinely performing Shelter-In-Place drills, many small businesses and home businesses have not prepared for the possibility of a terrorist chemical attack or an industrial accident that could cause you harm if you leave the safety and confines of your home or business.

 I recall that comedians had a field day when the Department of Homeland Security suggested you purchase duct tape and plastic sheeting during the post-9/11-Anthrax scare period.
 I laughed at some of the jokes myself, but my Navy experience and Nuclear-Biological-Chemical (NBC) training gave me a clear picture of the threat.
 The Navy also taught me the benefit of being prepared through training.

 In the event of an emergency, you may be instructed to Shelter-In-Place because of a terrorist attack involving a dirty bomb, which explodes and then disperses radioactive material into the air.
 But there are a number of industrial accidents that could cause you to Shelter-In-Place as well, such as a chemical-carrying truck that has overturned on the highway, or an explosion at a nuclear or chemical plant.
 Lastly, there are natural disasters that may cause one to Shelter-In-Place as well, such as a hurricane or a tornado.